 - about 29% were decision errors (illegal maneuver, such as a rolling stop, speeding or aggressive driving, false assumption of other’s actions, etc.)

 This footage shows just how quickly things can go wrong after a rolling stop:

-Keep in mind that even at low speeds, a pedestrian is no match against a vehicle of any size.
+Keep in mind that even at low speeds, a pedestrian is no match against a car or vehicle of any size.
 According to the NHTSA, 57% of fatal crashes in 2018 involved only one vehicle; and, on average, a pedestrian was killed every 88 minutes in traffic crashes in 2017.

 “There are people, vehicles, bikes, and even animals passing through intersections at all angles.
-One seemingly, harmless roll through a stop sign could be the next time someone else has unexpectedly entered the same intersection.” said Del Lisk, vice president of safety services for Lytx®.
+One seemingly harmless roll through a stop sign could be the next time someone else has unexpectedly entered the same intersection,” said Del Lisk, vice president of safety services for Lytx®.

 Why do drivers do it?